-PreReq: Eng 21 or Eng 22 or ESL 15 or placement in Eng 100 or placement in Eng 102
+PreReq: Eng 21 or ESL 21 or Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100 or placement in Eng 102

 Introduction to the history of philosophy based on texts or translations of 'modern' works, that is, works originally written in a modern European language from the Renaissance to 19th century.
 (3 lec hrs.)